U54Bioinformatics/PhylinSic_Project/README.md

 # Quick Start

-# Instructions:
-# 1. Set up input files
+1. Set up input files
-#     XXX
+    XXX
-# 2. Run snakemake.
+2. Run snakemake.
-# 3. Get results from XXX.
+3. Get results from XXX.

-#
-# How much disk space
+How much disk space?

-# How long it takes to run.
+How long it takes to run?